EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/download-and-install.rst

   The ``dd`` command will completely erase your MicroSD device so make sure you are targeting the correct one.

-Unzip and flash the image (we are using here the Raspberry Pi 4 image):
+Unzip and flash the image (we are using here the Rock 5B image):

 .. prompt:: bash $

-   unzip ethonarm_22.04.00.img.zip
+   unzip ethonarm_rock5b_22.12.00.img.zip
-   sudo dd bs=1M if=ethonarm_22.04.00.img of=/dev/mmcblk0 conv=fdatasync status=progress
+   sudo dd bs=1M if=ethonarm_rock5b_22.12.00.img of=/dev/mmcblk0 conv=fdatasync status=progress

 Insert MicroSD
 --------------